-A course designed for early childhood teacher candidates as an overview of best practices in Social Studies methods in the elementary classroom and a focus on the Georgia Performance Standards for

-Social Studies in grades K - 5.
+A course designed for early childhood teacher candidates as an overview of best practices in Social Studies methods in the elementary classroom and a focus on the Georgia Performance Standards for Social Studies in grades K - 5.
 (The content will be aligned with GACE Content standards not covered in current course requirements.)

-EDU 326 Principles of Classroom Management for the Early Elementary Teacher 3 Hours A course designed for early childhood teacher candidates.
-The course explores theories and the practical application of developmentally appropriate best practices in assessing student learning and classroom management strategies.
+EDU 326 Principles of Classroom Management for the Early Elementary Teacher 3 Hours

+A course designed for early childhood teacher candidates which explores theories and the practical application of developmentally appropriate best practices in classroom management strategies.